 General Transfer Credit Requirements

-All students who have completed post-secondary education at an approved public post-secondary institution are eligible for transfer credit on a case by case basis.
+All students who have completed post-secondary education at an approved public post-secondary institution will be considered for transfer credit on a case by case basis.
 You must report all previous academic activity on your application and will be required to provide transcripts for all academic studies.
-We may also request course outlines from past academic programs for the purpose of determining course-to-course equivalencies and the awarding of transfer credit.
+Additional documentation may be requested for the purpose of determining course-to-course equivalencies and the awarding of transfer credit.

 |Entry Credential||Minimum Admission Average||Transfer Credits Awarded *|